Year of Call:

 Instructed by the EA in respect of unlawful storage of huge quantities of highly flammable waste creating serious risk of category 1 pollution event (very large fire in an urban area beside A roads).
 Complex fire risk and confiscation proceedings.

 Re a biofuels company 2017

 Advised an innovative biofuels concern as to how successfully overcome EA resistance to the issuing of an environmental permit.

 Re N Ltd 2017

 Advised a large-scale waste management business on how to overcome EA criminal investigations to in order to obtain an environmental permit.

 Re NPR 2017

-Appeared in a precedent setting appeal against EA’S powers to refuse an accredit and waste re-processor pursuant to the Producer Responsibility Regulations.
+Appeared in a precedent setting appeal against EA’s powers to refuse an accredited waste re-processor pursuant to the Producer Responsibility Regulations.

 Provided advice to a very large transport company concerning the application of environmental law to a complex and high value commercial dispute.
 Working with a team of specialist lawyers, advice was decisive in achieving a substantial settlement of part of the dispute.